haythamIdrees9/books-reviews/README.md

     To run the application in development mode, use the following command: ng serve
-    This command will start a development server, and you can access the app in your web browser at [http://localhost:4200]
+    and you can access the app in your web browser at [http://localhost:4200]